rtsao/unitest/README.md

 ##### Features

 - Unified node and browser tests with merged TAP output, code coverage reports, and exit status codes.
-- [Electron](https://github.com/electron/electron)-powered browser testing for a fast, modern browser testing environment.
+- Headless Chrome-powered browser testing for a fast, modern browser testing environment.
 - Bundler-agnostic usage.
 Use browserify, webpack, or something else.
 - Designed to be used with [Babel-powered coverage instrumentation](https://github.com/istanbuljs/babel-plugin-istanbul) for fast, efficient testing with code coverage.
 - Works seamlessly with [nyc](https://github.com/istanbuljs/nyc), the official Istanbul CLI.